little-chef/intergas-xtreme-monitor/README.md

 * https://gathering.tweakers.net/forum/list_messages/2056344
 * https://theintergasshop.co.uk/content/181-intergas-boiler-manuals -> IDS X Range Software

-# Why is the ESP8266 NodeMCU not supported anymore
-The monitor adds a lot of sensors to the Home-Assistant dashboard.
-The ESP8266 will run into memory fragmentation issues that impacts its stability.
-Also, the webserver cannot be enabled and OTA updates go very slow and will result in timeouts on the Wifi connection.
-Frequently updates need to be done via USB due to all failures.
-Furthermore, the amount of UARTs are limited in the ESP8266, and some port and pin swapping is required to prevent polluting the data flow towards caused by the bootlogging of the ESP8266.
-The more powerful ESP32 does not show these kind of issues, and is therefor preferred.

 # Final Note:

 Note that nothing in this project is supported by Intergas, neither is